My account

 • Tech-savvy

-Having a separate list of skills isn’t enough: for optimal results, you should sprinkle skills keywords all over your resume.
-It doesn’t matter if you’re writing an entry-level resume or applying to a senior position.
+Having a separate list of skills may not always be enough.
+For better results, sprinkle your skills all over your resume, no matter if you’re writing an entry-level resume or applying for a senior position.

-Here’s how you do it when writing your resume experience section:
+Here’s how you do it when writing your experience section:

 • Made personal connections with 50+ customers to help them with specialized financial needs and partnered with the branch team to better identify cross-sale opportunities.
 Over 80% of referred prospects converted into clients.